Is There a Cure for Spider Veins? Vein Specialists Q&A

 There are two important factors to look for in a vein specialist.
 First, review the physician’s qualifications.
 Any doctor you consider should be Board-Certified, with specific education and experience in venous disorders.
 Second, choose a vein specialist that makes the relationship between physician and patient a priority.
 The quality of your care will always be higher when you and your vein doctor have open, two-way communication.

-The Board-Certified physicians at the Vein Treatment Clinic are focused on putting patient relationships first.
-You can expect to be treated as a partner, and you can be confident that you will receive an accurate diagnosis and a comprehensive treatment plan that is carefully tailored to your situation.
+Our Board-Certified physicians at the Vein Treatment Clinic focus on prioritizing patient relationships.
+You can expect to be treated as a partner, and you can be confident that you will receive an accurate diagnosis and a comprehensive treatment plan carefully tailored to your situation.